-UMA's Health Information Technology (HIT) Associate of Science/Associate of Applied Science (Arkansas residents only) program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+UMA's Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 CAHIIM is an independent accrediting organization for health informatics and information management educational programs that serves the public interest by establishing and enforcing quality standards for the educational preparation of future health information management (HIM) professionals.
 CAHIIM accreditation signifies that a program has voluntarily undergone a rigorous review process and has been determined to meet or exceed the standards set by the American Health Information Management Association (AHIMA).
 UMA's HIT program was granted initial accreditation in 2015.